NTHieu2k1/gpa-calculator-v2/README.md

 ![](/images/preprocess_step_2.png)

-**Note**: When saving a new file, saving to CSV format is recommended.
-If you save into XLSX format, the pre-compiled binary version of the tool cannot load the file due to dependency error.
-If you still want to save to that format, you should run the tool from source instead.
-Refer to [Section 4](#4-how-to-run-from-source) below for specific steps.

 ## 3. How to calculate the GPA score:
 When you open the tool, please follow the instructions below to calculate your GPA score: